 Royal Enfields Across Tibet!
-From Kathmandu north to the border, passing from one mystical world to another, we cross the Tibetan Plateau to the ancient capital Lhasa, over 1200km on the ‘Friendship Highway’.
+From Kathmandu north to the border, passing from one mystical world to another, we cross the Tibetan Plateau, stopping at Mt Everest Base Camp, then onwards to the ancient capital Lhasa, over 1200km on the ‘Friendship Highway’.

 High altitude desert landscapes across Gyatso La 5,260m, exploring famous Monasteries in Shigatse and Gyantse, riding the western forested lakeside of Yamdrok Tso we head for Lhasa.